hashicorp/terraform/website/source/docs/enterprise/runs/notifications.html.md

 ---
-title: "Terraform Run Notifications"
+layout: "runs"
+page_title: "Runs: Notifications"
+sidebar_current: "docs-enterprise-runs-notifications"
+description: |-
+  Terraform Enterprise can send notifications to your organization.
+This post is on how.
 ---

 # Terraform Run Notifications

-Atlas can send run notifications to your organization via one of our [supported notification methods](/help/consul/alerts/notification-methods).
+Terraform Enterprise can send run notifications to your organization via one of our [supported notification methods](https://atlas.hashicorp.com/help/consul/alerts/notification-methods).
 The following events are configurable:

 - **Needs Confirmation** - The plan phase has succeeded, and there are changes that need to be confirmed before applying.
 - **Confirmed** - A plan has been confirmed, and it will begin applying shortly.
-- **Discarded** - A user in Atlas has discarded the plan.
+- **Discarded** - A user has discarded the plan.
 - **Applying** - The plan has begun to apply and make changes to your infrastructure.
 - **Applied** - The plan was applied successfully.